 Admit it or not, we know you’ve most likely misplaced your house key at some point in your life — maybe you left them at a friend’s house and are too uncomfortable having a spare somewhere in front of your house.
 Then what?
 Well, learning how to pick a lock could be handy during these times.

-With some help from Ryan Brown, founder of Art of Lock Picking, you’ll be picking locks as easy as a kindergartner picks his nose.
-Aside from being a flight instructor, Brown has over 10 years of experience in lock picking and he’s has chosen to share this knowledge and love for the craft with all of us below.
-You know, just in case the world ever goes to shit and our survivalist instincts kick in; lock picking will go a long way.
+With some help from Ryan Brown, founder of Art of Lock Picking, you’ll be picking locks as if you’ve been doing it your whole life.
+Aside from being a flight instructor, Brown has more than 10 years of experience in picking locks.
+And he’s chosen to share this knowledge and love for the craft with all of us.
+You know, just in case the world ever goes to shit, and our survivalist instincts kick in, lock picking will go a long way.

 Locks are extremely simple and senseless creatures that have but one fixed path of operation.
 This simplicity makes lock picking a very easy skill to acquire and implement for anyone looking to do so.
 But to acquire this skill, we must first learn the very basics of how a key works so that we can learn to mimic it.

 For the purpose of this guide, we will be looking at the most simple and commonly utilized lock today: the pin tumbler lock.
-This type of lock is over 6,000 years and dates back to early Egypt.
-It’s build can be found in over 90% of the locks used around the world, making it the most practical suitor for our bypass shenanigans.
-So, let us take a look at how they work.
+This type of lock has been in use for over 6,000 years (yes, really!) and dates back to early Egypt.
+This type of mechanism can be found in more than 90 percent of the locks used around the world, making it the most practical suitor for our bypass shenanigans.
+So, let’s take a look at how they work.